the state of

 - Sales of unsealed vapor substances (e.g., refillable or open systems) must comply with state labeling, packaging, and nicotine content restrictions including: required safety warning, prohibition on labels reflecting certain additives, maximum nicotine levels, and child-resistant packaging.1

-- The selling or distributing vapor products to persons under age 19 is prohibited.
-(See Tobacco/Vapor 21 Laws section below.)2
+- The selling or distributing vapor products to persons under age 21 is prohibited.
+2

-- The purchase or possession of vapor products by a person aged 19 years or younger is prohibited.(See Tobacco/Vapor 21 Laws section below.)3
+- The purchase or possession of vapor products by a person aged 21 years or younger is prohibited.3

 - Tobacco and vapor product sales must be made “face-to-face” (no internet, mail or phone purchase permitted.)4